 Also of interest is that Rosendale has more people living here who work in computers and math than 95% of the places in the US.

-Rosendale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Rosendale doesn't have a public transportation system that people use for their commute.

 The citizens of Rosendale are very well educated compared to the average community in the nation: 38.75% of adults in Rosendale have a bachelor's degree or even advanced degree.